Designing PayPal’s Real World Charity Donation Product

 Back End Donation System

 I designed a management platform for charities to run events, track fundraisers and control branding.
-Dashboards and admin tools simplified complex processes like Gift Aid, receipts and donor communications, making them easy to manage and act on.
+Dashboards and admin tools simplified complex processes like Gift Aid, receipts and communications, making them easy to manage and act on.

 Create event